Japanese submarine Ha-103

 Ha-103 was an Imperial Japanese Navy Ha-101-class submarine.
 Completed and commissioned in February 1945, she served during the final months of World War II, conducting a supply run and operating on radar picket duty.
 She surrendered at the end of the war in September 1945 and was scuttled in April 1946.

 Design and description

-The Ha-101-class submarines were designed as small, cheap transport submarines to resupply isolated island garrisons.
+The Ha-101-class submarines were designed as small, inexpensive transport submarines to resupply isolated island garrisons.
 They displaced 429 LT surfaced and 493 LT submerged.
 The submarines were 44.5 m long, had a beam of 6.1 m and a draft of 4.04 m.
 They were designed to carry 60 t of cargo.

 For surface running, the boats were powered by a single 400 bhp diesel engine that drove one propeller shaft.
-When submerged the propeller was driven by a 140 hp electric motor.
+When submerged, the propeller was driven by a 140 hp electric motor.
 They could reach 10 kn on the surface and 5 kn underwater.
 On the surface, the Ha-101s had a range of 3000 nmi at 10 kn; submerged, they had a range of 46 nmi at 2.3 kn.
-The boats were armed a single mount for a 25 mm Type 96 anti-aircraft gun.
+The boats were armed with a single mount for a 25 mm Type 96 anti-aircraft gun.